Artificial Intelligence Before Computers: The History of Romantic Computationalism

 Atlas of Finnish Literature 1870–1940

-Lived and Imagined Space in English and German Romantic Texts, 1790–1840 PI: Asko Nivala.
-Academy of Finland Postdoctoral Researcher 2019-2022 Most texts are spatial implying a network of places.
+Most texts are spatial implying a network of places.
 This was especially typical of the Romantic era (1790s–1840s) that was characterised by the growing interest in historical and natural sites.
-Romantic Cartographies is a digital humanities project that provides new interpretations on English and German Romantic texts by focusing on spatiality.
+Romantic Cartographies was a digital humanities project that provided new interpretations on English and German Romantic texts by focusing on spatiality.
+It analysed the spatiality of Romantic texts by reconstructing the various maps they implied.
+The geoparsing method developed during the project enabled mining locational data from an exceptionally big textual corpus.
+The results of text mining was visualised as superimposed maps, which produced new knowledge about the relationship of centre and periphery, or urban and natural areas in Romanticism.

 Computational History and the Transformation of Public Discourse in Finland, 1640–1910

-PI: Prof. Hannu Salmi The consortium Computational History and the Transformation of Public Discourse in Finland, 1640–1910 (funded by the Academy of Finland programme on Digital Humanities, 2016–2019) is based on the cooperation of four partners: The Faculty of Humanities at the University of Helsinki, the Departments of Cultural History and Future Technologies at the University of Turku and the Centre for Preservation and Digitisation of the National Library of Finland.
+The consortium Computational History and the Transformation of Public Discourse in Finland, 1640–1910 (funded by the Academy of Finland programme on Digital Humanities, 2016–2019) is based on the cooperation of four partners: The Faculty of Humanities at the University of Helsinki, the Departments of Cultural History and Future Technologies at the University of Turku and the Centre for Preservation and Digitisation of the National Library of Finland.
+This brings together relevant complementary expertise on the research subject (eighteenth- and nineteenth-century history), methodology (computational sciences and language technology) and data (the preservation and enhancement of digital resources).
+The objective of the consortium is to reassess the scope, nature, development, and transnational connections of public discourse in Finland, 1640–1910.

 The Golden Age in Friedrich Schlegel’s Philosophy of History

-PI: Asko Nivala I defended my doctoral dissertation in 2015.
+I defended my doctoral dissertation in 2015.
 It discussed the themes of the Golden Age and the Kingdom of God in Friedrich Schlegel’s (1772–1829) early thought.
 The project was funded by the Finnish Cultural Foundation and the Oskar Öflund Foundation.
 In the final stages of the research work, I was also working in the Travelling Notions of Culture project, funded by the Academy of Finland.

 A monograph based on my PhD dissertation was published in February 2017 with the title The Romantic Idea of the Golden Age in Friedrich Schlegel’s Philosophy of History.
+In addition to that, I have published many research articles about Friedrich Schlegel.

 Travelling Notions of Culture

-PI: Prof. Hannu Salmi The project Travelling Notions of Culture, funded by the Academy of Finland 2012–2016 and supervised by Prof. Hannu Salmi, studied the changing notions of culture by asking how spatial imagination contributed to defining the concepts of culture and civilisation in early nineteenth-century Europe.
+The project Travelling Notions of Culture, funded by the Academy of Finland 2012–2016 and supervised by Prof. Hannu Salmi, studied the changing notions of culture by asking how spatial imagination contributed to defining the concepts of culture and civilisation in early nineteenth-century Europe.

 The research results of the project were published in the edited collection Travelling Notions of Culture in Early Nineteenth-Century Europe.
 Eds.
 Hannu Salmi, Asko Nivala, Jukka Sarjala.
+Routledge, New York 2015.

 Aboagora